 Because some symptoms of arthritis can mimic other conditions, it’s best to have your pet thoroughly assessed by the compassionate team at Shackleford Road Veterinary Clinic.
 Our caring technicians and vets use the latest in diagnostic equipment to rule out other possible causes of your pet’s discomfort.

-When you bring your pet to Shackleford Road Veterinary Clinic, our experienced and professional team will do a thorough history.
+When you bring your pet to Shackleford Road Veterinary Clinic, our experienced and professional team will take a thorough health history.
 This will provide us with a timeline of your pet’s symptoms and how they relate to his or her activity level and temperament.
 In some cases, the vet will request x-rays of your pet’s legs in order to rule out other possible causes.
-It’s important to note though, that even if x-rays are ordered, changes made by arthritis are not always evident on these films.
+It’s important to note though, that even if x-rays are ordered, changes caused by arthritis are not always evident.

-At Shackleford Road Veterinary Clinic, we utilize a variety of treatment options, such as pet arthritis medication, that are tailored to your pet and his or her unique condition.
-Pets who are overweight will face added challenges due to the strain that additional weight places on their joints and ligaments.
+At Shackleford Road Veterinary Clinic, we use a variety of treatment options, such as pet arthritis medication, that are tailored to your pet and his or her unique condition.
+Pets that are overweight will face added challenges due to the strain that additional weight places on their joints and ligaments.
 The first method of treatment for these pets will be weight loss.

 Other options for addressing the pain, stiffness and swelling associated with pet arthritis include medications such as:

 One thing that is important to remember is that you, as your pet’s owner, want to make him or her as comfortable as possible.
-Though you might be tempted to give your pet pain relievers like acetaminophen, aspirin, naproxen or ibuprofen that you have in your medicine cabinet, doing so can be toxic to them.
-Shackleford Road Veterinary Clinic provides safe and effective treatment options for Little Rock pets so he or she is happy and comfortable.
+Though you might be tempted to give your pet pain relievers such as acetaminophen, aspirin, naproxen or ibuprofen that you have in your medicine cabinet, doing so can be toxic to them.
+Shackleford Road Veterinary Clinic provides safe and effective treatment options for Little Rock pets so they stay happy and comfortable.